Tommy Everidge

-Thomas James Everidge (born April 20, 1983 in Santa Rosa, California) is an American former professional first baseman who is currently the hitting coach for the Oakland Athletics.
+Thomas James Everidge (born April 20, 1983) is an American former baseball first baseman and coach.
+He played for 24 games for the 2009 Oakland Athletics.
+He was a hitting coach in Major League Baseball (MLB) for the Oakland Athletics and most recently coached in the Washington Nationals organization.

 Amateur career

 Everidge attended Sonoma Valley High School in Sonoma, California.
 He attended Sonoma State University.
 His freshman year, Everidge batted .340 with 55 hits, seven doubles, two triples, five home runs, and 40 RBIs in 56 games, 47 starts.
 Everidge batted .353 his sophomore season, with 22 doubles, one triple, eight home runs, and 44 RBIs in 57 games, all starts.
 His junior and final season, Everidge batted .357 with 14 doubles, three triples, 19 home runs and 69 RBIs in 65 games, 64 starts.

 Everidge was selected by the Oakland Athletics in the 10th round (307th overall) of the 2004 Major League Baseball Draft.
 He joined Brandon Burgess, Daniel Barone, and Darren Sack as the other Sonoma State University alumni in the 2004 draft.